godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 The Authentication Backend settings was LdapBackend, which did work in CDH 4.5.0 before the upgrade.

 We noticed that the hue.ini from the HUE_SERVER does not have kerberos settings.
 The KT_RENEWER service hue.ini does have the correct kerberos settings.
-We are not sure if this is the rootcause of the problem.
+We are not sure if this is the root cause of the problem.
-For this issue we have created an ticket at cloudera:
+For this issue we have created a ticket:
 [HUE-2226](https://issues.cloudera.org/browse/HUE-2226), to be continued...

 **Solution:**